stark276/checklist/README.md

-## Checklist is a simple project for Python
+## Checklist is a simple project for Python but not for beginners.